 But several years after their deaths, another three martyr priests would again shed their blood in Bagumbayan.
-Their names are much more obscure though, mainly because they were part of a group of Bicolano martyrs collectively known as Los Quince Martires.
+Their names are much more obscure, though, mainly because they were part of a group of Bicolano martyrs collectively known as Los Quince Martires.

 The third priest, Fr.
 Gabriel Prieto y Antonio, was implicated when his brother, Tomas, was forced to give up names under severe torture.
-He was arrested at the parish house in Malinao, Albay on September 22, 1896 under the orders of then Albay Civil Governor Angel Bascaran.
+He was arrested at the parish house in Malinao, Albay, on September 22, 1896, under the orders of then Albay Civil Governor Angel Bascaran.
 Like the other two priests, he also suffered verbal and physical torture after his arrest.

-7. The first American hero of World War II was killed in combat in the Philippines.
+7. The First American Hero of World War II Was Killed in Combat in the Philippines

 A graduate of West Point, 25-year-old Capt.
 Colin P. Kelly Jr. became the first American hero of World War II when he bombed a Japanese cruiser three days after the attacks in Pearl Harbor.

 On the way to Formosa, they saw a huge Japanese landing party with accompanying destroyers.
-Kelly ordered the attack on the Japanese fleet despite receiving no clear permission from base to engage the enemy.
+Kelly ordered the attack on the Japanese fleet despite receiving no clear permission from the base to engage the enemy.

 Unfortunately, the plane was almost back to its home airfield when two enemy planes attacked it.
 Kelly ordered his crew of six to bail out while he remained in the plane until it exploded.

-After his death, it was discovered that Kelly’s bomber had actually hit a light Japanese cruiser named Ashiraga, not the battleship Haruna as what earlier reports had suggested.
+After his death, it was discovered that Kelly’s bomber had hit a light Japanese cruiser named Ashiraga, not the battleship Haruna as earlier reports had suggested.
 For this reason, Gen. Douglas MacArthur lowered the recommendation to the Distinguished Service Cross.

 To honor his heroism, a post office and a highway in his hometown in Florida were named after him.

 Leprosy is a communicable bacterial disease characterized by skin lesions and numbness.
-In 1633, it is said that a Japanese Emperor sent a ship loaded with lepers to the Spanish missionaries based in the Philippines.
+In 1633, it was said that a Japanese Emperor sent a ship loaded with lepers to the Spanish missionaries based in the Philippines.
 He also instructed the ship’s captain to drown the lepers in case no one would receive them.

-Leper money was strictly regulated, and those who violated the law would pay a fine, stay in the prison for up to 1 month, or both.
+Leper money was strictly regulated, and those who violated the law would pay a fine, stay in prison for up to 1 month, or both.

-The first few issues of the leper coins were made from aluminum, but it was later replaced by copper-nickel as those made from aluminum were easily damaged by chemicals used to disinfect the coins.
+The first few issues of the leper coins were made from aluminum, but it was later replaced by copper nickel as those made from aluminum were easily damaged by chemicals used to disinfect the coins.

-5. Before martial law, there was the Colgante Bridge Tragedy.
+5. Before Martial Law, There Was the Colgante Bridge Tragedy

-On September 16, 1972, a few days before the declaration of martial law, the Colgante bridge in Naga City collapsed, killing 114 Roman Catholic pilgrims who were celebrating the feast of their patroness, Nuestra Señora de Peñafrancia.
+On September 16, 1972, a few days before the declaration of martial law, the Colgante bridge in Naga City collapsed, killing 114 Roman Catholic pilgrims celebrating the feast of their patroness, Nuestra Señora de Peñafrancia.

-4. President Elpidio Quirino helped save the lives of almost 6,000 “White Russians.”
+4. President Elpidio Quirino Helped Save the Lives of Almost 6,000 “White Russians”